jamdominguez/React-Learning_ReactJS/README.md

 - onChange: For the elements controled
 - setState: To update the elements values

-# 7. Children and Prototypes
+# 7. Children and Proptypes
 Children is a prop whose value is the component content, it is use to create reusable Layouts.

-The prototype is a way to validate the data type passed to the components.
+The proptype is a way to validate the data type passed to the components.

 ## 7.1.
 Children prop
 The children prop is used to create Layout or templates in the application.